Arkadi Monastery: Memorial of the dead

-Outside the monastery, about sixty metres to the west, there is a structure commemorating the sacrifice of the Cretans who died in 1866.
+Outside the monastery, approximately 60 m to the west, there is a structure commemorating the sacrifice of the Cretans who died in 1866.
 This memorial, situated on the plateau that the monastery is located on, dominates the gorges.
+Of an octagonal shape, this structure is the former windmill which was later transformed into a storage room.
+It served as a boneyard for a short time after the siege and acquired its current shape in 1910 at the initiative of Dionyssios, then the bishop of Rethymnon.